rainlanguage/rain-sdk/docs/classes/orderbook.md

 ### connect

-Connect the current contract instance to a new ethers signer.
+Connect to this Orderbook instance with a new signer

 *Overrides [RainContract.connect](./raincontract.md#connect-property)*